-The purpose of this procedure is to standardize the method used by Field Services staff when conducting easement inspections (EI's).
-Following this procedure carefully will ensure proper operation, maintenance, and data collection for the Collection System owned and operated by LWD are accomplished in a consistently safe and efficient manner.
+The purpose of this procedure is to standardize the method used by Field Services Staff (FS Staff) when conducting easement inspections (El's).
+Following this procedure carefully will ensure proper operation, maintenance, and data collection for the Collection System owned and operated by Leucadia Wastewater District (LWD) are accomplished in a consistently safe and efficient manner.